 April 24 — $5.13 at Wawa — energy drink and snacks breakfast.

 To sum up, I spent $72.12 at rest stops, which I could have avoided by preparing my own drinks and snacks before trips.
-I spent $27.63 on 3 meals from a convenience store, whereas I could have eaten better for cheaper with more planning.
+I spent $27.63 on 3 meals from a convenience store, whereas I could have eaten better for cheaper by planning ahead.
 I also spent $45 on clothes due to lack of foresight.
-These are the main areas I would like to tackle as well as a continuing to be vigilant against thoughtless online purchases.
-Overall though, I’m happy that developing the habit of honestly reviewing my purchases is making me a more conscientious consumer.
+These are the main areas I would like to tackle as well as continuing my vigilance against thoughtless online purchases.
+Overall though, I’m happy that developing the habit of honestly reviewing my purchases is making me a more careful and conscientious consumer.

 Until next time, squirrel friends, happy Wednesday!